Tuesday, December 28, 2021

 *

-June 1: A newsreel film from exists.
-It captures the moment when Babe Ruth returns from the illness dubbed the “bellyache heard ‘round the world.’”
+June 1: A newsreel film exists.
+It captures the moment Babe Ruth returns from the illness dubbed the “bellyache heard ‘round the world.’”
 Lou Gehrig also pinch hits, the start of a streak of 2,130 games.
 Walter Johnson is on the mound for the Washington Senators.

 At that point Gehrig is an unproven major leaguer.
 He is batting .174, with 0 homeruns in 11 games; and he has played little his first two seasons.
 He flies out in the eighth; but the next day he replaces Wally Pipp at first base and doesn’t miss a game until May 1, 1939.
 (NYT; “Capturing a Piece of Yankee History,” 3/26/2014)